hudson-and-thames/arbitragelab/docs/source/distance_approach/pearson_approach.rst

-where :math:`\beta` denotes the regression coefficient of stock's monthly return :math:`R_{i t}` on its pairs-portfolio return :math:`R_{j t}`, and :math:`R_{f}` is the risk-free rate
+where :math:`\beta` denotes the regression coefficient of stock's monthly return :math:`R_{i t}` on its pairs-portfolio return :math:`R_{j t}`, and :math:`R_{f}` is the risk-free rate.

 The hypothesis in this approach is that if a stock’s return deviates from its pairs portfolio returns more than usual, this divergence is expected to be reversed in the next month.
 And the returns of this stock are expected to be abnormally high/low in comparison to other stocks.

 Therefore, after calculating the return divergence of all the stocks, a long-short portfolio is constructed based on the long and short ratio given by the user.